AndroidPillars/Flutter/CHAPTER-2.md

 ## Scaffold Widet

 - A Scaffold Widget is used under MaterialApp, it gives you many basic functionalities like AppBar, BottomNavigationBar, Drawer, FloatingActionButton etc.
-- In __Other terms,__ A Scaffold Widget provides a framework which implements the basic material design visual layout structure of the flutter app.
+- A Scaffold Widget provides a framework which implements the basic material design visual layout structure of the flutter app.
 - It provides APIs for showing drawers, snack bars and bottom sheets.

 __main.dart__